Unsupervised Detection of Spatiotemporal Anomalies in PMU Data Using Transformer-Based BiGAN: Conclusion

 \section{Conclusion}

 We have presented T-BiGAN, a Transformer-augmented BiGAN that consistently outperforms traditional and deep-learning-based detectors on a high-fidelity PMU dataset.
 Our approach excels at uncovering both abrupt frequency excursions and faint voltage oscillations, thanks to the global attention mechanism’s ability to model long-range dependencies.
 By aligning data and latent spaces through a joint discriminator and cycle-consistency loss, T-BiGAN achieves an ROC-AUC of \(\mathbf{0.9956}\) and an F1-score of \(\mathbf{0.8862}\), while its adaptive thresholding keeps false alarms at bay even as system conditions evolve.
 These results demonstrate that combining self-attention with bidirectional adversarial learning not only elevates detection accuracy but also enhances robustness, key requirements for real-time grid monitoring and edge-level deployment.
+Our results are specific to the dataset ~\cite{hussain2024realistic} and may require further study to confirm their applicability to other datasets.